ETS-ReactNative4/C4BTV_Mobile_Stack_Training/lesson-04_A-Simple-App/02_Imports.md

         <Image source={avocado}/>

-Your render method should now look like this:
+Our render method should now look like this:

     render() {
       return (